 according to the Bureau of Transportation Statistics of the U.S. Department of Transportation.

-The value of U.S. surface transportation trade with Canada and Mexico in December was up 49.3 percent compared to December 2002, and up 73.5 percent compared to December 1997, a period of 10 years.
+The value of U.S. surface transportation trade with Canada and Mexico in December increased by 25.7% when compared to December 2006 and increased by 94.1% compared to December 2001, a period of 10 years.